-During the development of website templates, we often encounter a headache-inducing problem: when the data obtained from the database is empty (null) or a variable is undefined under certain conditions, template rendering will cause errors, resulting in the page not displaying normally, which greatly reduces the user experience.AnQiCMS is based on its powerful Go language backend and flexible Django-style template engine, providing us with a variety of elegant solutions to handle such situations, allowing the template to run smoothly even when the data is incomplete.
+During the development of website templates, we often encounter a headache: when the data obtained from the database is empty (null) or a variable is undefined in a particular situation, the template rendering will cause an error, resulting in the page not displaying normally and greatly reducing the user experience.AnQiCMS, based on its powerful Go language backend and flexible Django-style template engine, provides us with a variety of elegant solutions for handling such situations, allowing the template to run smoothly even when the data is incomplete.

-The most direct and commonly used method is to use conditional judgment to check if a variable exists or if its value is valid.
-In AnQiCMS templates, we can use familiar{% if ... %}/{% elif ... %}and{% else ... %}To build flexible logic.
+The most direct and most commonly used method is to check whether a variable exists or its value is valid through conditional judgment.
+In AnQiCMS templates, we can use the familiar{% if ... %}/{% elif ... %}and{% else ... %}Build flexible logic with structure.

 {% if archive.Description %}